 Every year the Young America's Foundation holds Freedom Fest - a three day series devoted to speeches and debates on liberty, the role of government in the economy and principles of individualism.
 Young America's Foundation has cast as its primary mission the promotion of the philosophy espoused by President Ronald Reagan.
 In 2004 ABC's John Stossel (seen here to my immediate left) and I were invited to speak at Freedom Fest.

-Liberty and Economics in the Movies
+Liberty and Economics in Movies and Documentaries

 (the links below do not provide the entire movie, just clips or general information)

 Miracle - Students of economics and liberty will love the underlying theme of dynamic capitalism triumphing over statist communism.

 Jackie Robinson Documentary - The true story of a man who fought for his natural right to work in his chosen profession.

 Hidden Figures - An incredible movie about the women who gave us space flight while fighting discrimination.

 The Free State of Jones - During the Civil War a community of white and African-Americans started their own country in Mississippi